erebboah/AdvancedInformatics_Week6-10_Pipelines/scripts/README.md

 `dna_gatk_step3v1.sh` is the first method to call SNPs using `GenotypeGVCFs` from GATK v.4.1.9.0, resulting in a final `VCF` file.

-`count_rna.sh` counts number of reads per gene using subread v2.0.1 in paired-end mode, with a minimum mapping score of 30.
+`count_rna.sh` counts number of reads per gene across all 100 samples (another array job) using subread v2.0.1 in paired-end mode, with a minimum mapping score of 30.